commercetools/commercetools-paypal-plus-integration/docs/MigrationGuide.md

 New service version is capable of adding prefix for product name of paypal `Item`.
 Prefix is constructed through a product attribute.
 Attribute can be configured through `prefixProductNameWithAttr` optional configuration property in application.yml file.
-Product name with prefix should not exceed 127 characters.
-In case if prefixed productName exceeds the limit, it will discard the product name prefix.

 **Note**: according to [PayPal Plus documentation](https://developer.paypal.com/docs/api/payments/v1/#definition-item) length of the product name must be up to 127 characters.